 Le Petit Nice-Passedat

 Le Petit Nice is undoubtedly one of France’s finest restaurants, a testament to the legendary culinary skills of owner Gérald Passédat.
-Indeed, the setting alone means that Le Petit Nice is worthy of a special detour: nestled into the rocks above a small cove, Le Petit Nice is an idyllic hideaway and surely the most romantic of all the world’s three-Michelin-starred restaurants.
-Renowned for his sophisticated and playful interpretations of traditional Provencal dishes, Passédat is famous for his signature “Bouille-Abaisse”, which is a three-tier dish composed of raw shellfish, shallow-water fish, and deep-water species – it must be tried at least once in every gastronome’s lifetime.
-As you’d expect, the service at Le Petit Nice is equally as refined – professional, courteous and incredibly attentive.
+Indeed, the setting alone means that Le Petit Nice is worthy of a special detour: nestled into the rocks above a small cove, Le Petit Nice is an idyllic hideaway and undoubtedly the most romantic of all the world’s three-Michelin-starred restaurants.
+Renowned for his sophisticated and playful interpretations of traditional Provencal dishes, Passédat is famous for his signature “Bouille-Abaisse,” which is a three-tier dish composed of raw shellfish, shallow-water fish, and deep-water species – it must be tried at least once in every gastronome’s lifetime.
+As you’d expect, the service at Le Petit Nice is equally as refined – professional, courteous, and incredibly attentive.
 And then there’s the wine list, an expertly curated homage to both the famous Chateau of Champagne, Bordeaux, and Burgundy, and to the wonderful diversity of the Provence region itself.

 Address: 138 Quai du Port, 13002 Marseille – directions

 A legend for both its wonderfully fresh seafood and the inviting alfresco summer terrace, Chez Madie Les Galinettes is surely Marseille’s most charming restaurant.
-It all starts with the warm welcome each and every guest receives from Les Galinette’s convivial owners and gets better from then on.
-In the summer season, its port-side terrace is the place to be, while during the chillier months patrons flock inside to a modern art-filled interior.
-The food, just like the owners, is uncomplicated, wholesome and inviting – oysters, mussels, turbot, Dover sole, red mullet and, of course, the finest bouillabaisse money can buy are all up for grabs.
+It all starts with the warm welcome every guest receives from Les Galinette’s convivial owners and gets better from then on.
+In the summer season, its port-side terrace is the place to be, while during the chillier months, patrons flock inside to a modern art-filled interior.
+The food, just like the owners, is uncomplicated, wholesome and inviting – oysters, mussels, turbot, Dover sole, red mullet, and, of course, the finest bouillabaisse money can buy are all up for grabs.
 Paired with a glass of Provencal rose, Les Galinettes’ rich, hearty bouillabaisse is simply divine – the perfect way to spend a balmy summer’s evening in Marseille’s Vieux Port.